 Hannah Maitland

-PhD Candidate in the Department of Gender, Feminist, and Women’s Studies at York University
+PhD, Department of Gender, Feminist, and Women’s Studies, York University

 I’m Hannah, and I’m a queer feminist researcher who studies girl activists, their politics, and their relationships with their mothers.